gymreklab/GangSTR/README.md

 If you are running as root:
 ```
-tar -xzvf GangSTR-1.2.tar.gz
+tar -xzvf GangSTR-X.X.tar.gz
-cd GangSTR-1.2
+cd GangSTR-X.X
 sudo ./install-gangstr.sh
 ```

 If you are installing locally (e.g. on a cluster where you don't have root access):
 ```
-tar -xzvf GangSTR-1.2.tar.gz
+tar -xzvf GangSTR-X.X.tar.gz
-cd GangSTR-1.2
+cd GangSTR-X.X
 ./install-gangstr.sh PREFIX
 ```

 where `PREFIX` is a place you have write permissions.
-In most cases this will be your home directory, e.g. `/home/<username>`.
+In most cases this will be your home directory, e.g. `$HOME`.

 Typing `GangSTR --help` should show a help message if GangSTR was successfully installed.